 According to Jenna Laine of ESPN.com, when general manager Jason Licht was on WFLA TV during the fourth preseason game, he was asked about Winston's future and said, "I don't think it's fair to say right now that he's going to be the guy."
 That might be a bigger statement about Winston's off-field issues than what he's done on the field.

 The Buccaneers will have a decision to make once Winston is eligible to return, but it shouldn't significantly change the fantasy output of the top options in Tampa Bay.

 B.S.
 Meter on Fitzpatrick not being a significant downgrade from Winston: 3/10

 Patrick Mahomes Will Have Growing Pains Early in the Season

 Mahomes enters his second season and first as a starter with a wealth of talent around him.
-WR Tyreek Hill and TE Travis Kelce are the top leftovers in the receiving corps, and they'll be joined by WR Sammy Watkins, who is an upgrade over the likes of Albert Wilson and Chris Conley.
+Wide receiver Tyreek Hill and tight end Travis Kelce are the top leftovers in the receiving corps, and they'll be joined by WR Sammy Watkins, who is an upgrade over the likes of Albert Wilson and Chris Conley.
 Of course, the Chiefs also have the 2017 rushing champ, Kareem Hunt, so Mahomes should have both a strong rushing attack and a dangerous pass-catcher out of the backfield.